EthanLoiselle/odin-recipes/README.md

-Project to showcase my HTML fundamentals and basic understanding of git/github.
+Project to showcase my HTML/CSS fundamentals and basic understanding of git/github.